-tinyBuild aims to drive growth organically and through its low-risk M&A strategy, while it diversifies its games portfolio, geographic presence, and revenue sources to reduce external dependencies
+tinyBuild strategy is now primarily focused on organic growth, while it diversifies its games portfolio, geographic presence, and revenue sources to reduce external dependencies

 and increase visibility on future revenues.

 tinyBuild focuses on three ways to drive organic growth: